title: Data Science

 Well, if it isn’t our old friend…

-The Fourier Transform shifts variable from their traditional domain of xx versus time tt, to a frequency domain.
+The Fourier Transform shifts variable from their traditional domain of versus time , to a frequency domain.
 The Fourier transform determines which frequencies can represent the distribution of a given variable, and is given by:

-Where NN is the length of the selected frequency band.
+Where is the length of the selected frequency band.

 going to try and integrate lecture into notes since it’s going to probably have a lot of equations.